How to Shop for Mortgage Rates | 2025 Guide

 Remember three things: advertised rates may not reflect your actual rate; lenders have their own rates and fees (which can be negotiated); and advertised rates may include discount points that lower the rate for an upfront fee.
 Check if the quotes include points.

-When should I start mortgage shopping?
+When should I start shopping for mortgage rates?

 How many places should you shop for a mortgage?